Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Conclusion

 \section{Conclusion}

-In conclusion, the proposed Bayesian CNN model has demonstrated the ability to navigate the complex task of deriving global canopy heights from on-orbit L1B GEDI waveforms with favorable accuracies that may exceed traditional waveform processing.
+In conclusion, the proposed \rem{Bayesian CNN model}\addtwo{probabilistic deep learning approach} has demonstrated the ability to navigate the complex task of deriving global canopy heights from on-orbit L1B GEDI waveforms with favorable accuracies that may exceed traditional waveform processing.
 Formulating canopy height regression from GEDI waveforms as an end-to-end supervised learning task avoids the explicit modelling of unknown atmospheric, environmental, and instrument effects and instead learns to directly isolate the desired signal from the noisy data.
-Moreover, our experiments have confirmed that the CNN model learns to extract robust features that generalize to unseen geographical regions.
-Modelling the predictive uncertainty with a Bayesian learning strategy supplements the canopy height regression with predictive uncertainty estimates that, empirically, are correctly calibrated and reliable.
+Moreover, our experiments have confirmed that the CNN model learns to extract robust features that generalize to unseen geographical regions that are not included in the training dataset.
+Modelling the predictive uncertainty with a \rem{Bayesian}\addtwo{probabilistic} learning strategy supplements the canopy height regression with uncertainty estimates that, empirically, are correctly calibrated and reliable.
 These estimates of predictive uncertainty, among other uses, make it possible to filter out highly uncertain predictions, which reduces the empirical error, while preserving the full range of canopy heights and their global distribution.